-“My friend said that he had found a job at a place where he really enjoyed working with veterans,” he said.
+“My friend said that he had found a job at a place where he really enjoyed working with Veteran,” he said.
 “Typically, people with the skill sets that we had from the service industry — like the ability to multitask and be really alert at the job — were skills that would allow us to excel in the call center that he worked in.
 He offered me the opportunity, and I took it as a way to start something new with a dependable work schedule.”

 Kimball has been employed at VES for more than seven years and serves as a team lead in the call center.
 Each day, he sets his team up for success by interacting with them, communicating their tasks for the day, and performing follow-ups or reviews.
 He also assists with tasks and emails delegated from other team leads.
 He said he knows the military’s discipline set him up for success in his job, especially in leadership.

 “Once you take over leadership roles, I think the experiences you gained in the military really start to shine bright,” Kimball said.
 “I think something that I've always loved about this job is that you can continue learning new things despite how long you've worked here.
-Every year I've worked here, I’ve faced new challenges and there’s always something more to learn."
+Every year I've worked here, I’ve faced new challenges, and there’s always something more to learn."

 Kimball said he is proud of his professional and personal accomplishments.